Skip to main content

 What Is LLM Response Latency?

 Latency matters because users have been trained by instant search and autocomplete to expect near-immediate responses.
+Google's research on latency and user engagement consistently demonstrates that response delays cause measurable drop-offs in engagement.
 Research consistently shows that response delays above 2-3 seconds cause significant drop-off in AI feature usage.
 For interactive use cases like chat and code completion, every additional second of latency directly reduces adoption and satisfaction.

 The Formula